-Our bodies change as we get older.
-That causes our nutritional needs to change, as well.
+Our bodies change as we age.
+That causes our nutritional needs to change too.
 Nutrition comes from food and water.
-Our nutritional needs may change based on whether you are a man or woman, certain medical conditions, activity level, and age.
+Nutritional needs are different for men and women, certain medical conditions, activity level, and age.

 Food provides us with the energy and nutrients we need to stay healthy.
-Men and women need protein (meat, fish, dairy, beans, and nuts), carbohydrates (whole grains), fats (healthy oils), vitamins, minerals, and water.
-These things may actually help prevent some diseases, including osteoporosis, high blood pressure, heart disease, diabetes, and certain cancers.
+Men and women need protein (meat, fish, dairy, beans, and nuts), carbohydrates (whole grains), healthy fats (healthy oils), vitamins, minerals, and water.
+These things may help prevent some diseases.
+These include osteoporosis, high blood pressure, heart disease, diabetes, and certain cancers.

-It’s even more important to practice “mindful eating” after the age of 50.
-This means we need to think and plan for everything we eat and drink.
+Mindful eating is important after the age of 50.
+This means thinking about everything you eat and drink.
+Take time to plan your meals, meal times, and snacks.
 Tips for mindful eating include:

 - Choose a variety of healthy foods at each meal.
 This includes servings of fruit, vegetables, protein, and whole grains.